|

 Motorcycle dealers used the same base plates and stickers as regular motorcycles.
 However, motorcycle dealer plates contained a small, embossed, horizontal legend DLR on the left body of the plate, followed by a serial number in formats 000 or 0000.

-These have only been observed beginning with the 1981 base plate.
+Historic motorcycle plates were introduced some time after the debut of the 1981 base in March 1980.
+Sequentially-numbered historic motorcycle plates, at least, were in use no later than February 1982, probably earlier.
 These are funky-looking plates.
 They have MD.
 HISTORIC embossed along the top of the plate, and also have the usual embossed sticker box in the lower-right corner.
 In order for the serial number to fit, it had to be placed to the left of the sticker box.
 Two- and three-digit numeric serial numbers have been observed.
-Possibly one-digit serials were also issued.

 Serials were limited to four characters, due to the MD.
 HISTORIC legend across the top and the sticker box at the bottom right.
-Only issued on the 1981 base.
+These also began on the 1981 base.
+I don't know whether historic motorcycle vanity plates came out at the same time as sequential historic motorcycle plates, or later.

-(I know, I said I wasn't covering law enforcement motorcycle plates on this page, but there's nothing on this plate to indicate that it even is a police plate.)
-Same plate design as standard 1976-1987 motorcycle plates, but colored black-on-yellow , and with very low serial numbers.
+I know, I said I wasn't covering law enforcement motorcycle plates on this page, but there's nothing on this plate to indicate that it even is a police plate.
+Same plate design as standard 1976-1987 motorcycle plates, but colored black-on-dark-yellow , and with very low serial numbers.
 Likely these were issued and used only about 1983-1984.
 The sticker box was never used.

 On this base, all-numeric serial numbers were inexplicably given to trucks rather than motorcycles.
 Motorcycle serial formats were therefore initially 00000D, with the "D" indicating Maryland's vehicle class code for motorcycles.
 Lead zeroes are used.
 This initial format was quickly exhausted, since only five characters were variable, and formats 0000D0 and 000D00 followed and were also exhausted.